jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Windows/Connect-to-Windows-Instance.md

 ![](../../../../image/vm/Getting-Start-Linux-Connect-Windows-mstsc2.png)
 5. Select **Do not ask me again if to connect to this computer** and click **Yes**. <br>
 ![](../../../../image/vm/Getting-Start-Linux-Connect-Windows-mstsc3.png)
-6. Connect to the Windows instance you created on JD Cloud Successfully. <br>
+6. Connect to the Windows instance you created on JD Cloud & AI Successfully. <br>
 ![](../../../../image/vm/Getting-Start-Linux-Connect-Windows-mstsc4.png)
 7. If the login fails, please confirm whether the EIP address is entered correctly, and check the instance association [Security Group](https://docs.jdcloud.com/en/virtual-private-cloud/security-group-features) and the [Network ACL](http://docs.jdcloud.com/en/virtual-private-cloud/network-acl-features) configuration of the subnet to confirm whether the instance allows the incoming traffic at port 3389.